smblott-github/chromi/README.md

 So, chromi is a chrome extension which connects to a websocket serever, thereby giving access to chrome's extension API from outside of chrome itself.
-It can be used, for example, to ask chrome to load or focus or reload a page, or extract chrome's bookmarks or history.
+It can be used, for example, to ask chrome to load, focus or reload a tab, remove tabs, or extract chrome's bookmarks -- all from outside of chrome itself.

 ### Warning

-chromi accepts requests on a TCP socket (by default) on `localhost`.
+The chromi server accepts requests on a TCP socket on `localhost` (by default).
-Malicious software with access to that socket may gain unwanted access to chrome .
+Malicious software with access to that socket may gain unwanted access to chrome.

 The WebSocket Server
 --------------------